 Height: 12.6 km (7.8 mi)

 Elysium Mons was discovered in 1972 in images returned by the Mariner 9 orbiter.
 It is located on Mars in the volcanic province of Elysium, at 25.02 ° N 147.21 ° E, in the Martian Eastern Hemisphere.
-It is about 12.6 km (41,000 ft) above its base and about 14.1 km (46,000 ft) above the Martian datum, which is the third-highest Martian mountain in terms of relief and the fourth highest in elevation.
+It is about 12.6 km (41,000 ft) above its base and about 14.1 km (46,000 ft) above the Martian datum, the third-highest Martian mountain in terms of relief fourth highest in elevation.
 Its diameter is approximately 240 km (150 mi), with the summit caldera about 14 km (8.7 mi).

 6. Ionian Mons East Ridge